-The right log has two holes on the bottom.
-Place the log so the pin on the burner and the metal bracket insert into the holes on the log (see photos below).
+The right log has a hole on the bottom.
+Place the log so the pin on the bracket inserts into the hole on the log (see photos below).
+Make sure the log is pushed back so it sits flat against both sides of the bracket attached to the burner.